neonmik/Wave-Machine-Firmware/README.md

         - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.

     - Improve Filter code:
+        - Improve Envelope output for highpass control of cutoff.
         - Improve modulation inputs for controls.

     - Arp code: